sjml/nova-vs-code-keybindings/VS Code Keybindings.novaextension/README.md

 * If existing Nova shortcuts did not conflict with VS Code, I left them as-is.
 * If existing Nova shortcuts did conflict, they were removed rather than re-assigned elsewhere.

 Not all of the functionality is stuff that I personally use day to day, so my best-guess at matching it to Nova might have been wrong.
-Please make a pull request if somethign here seems off to you.
+Please make a pull request if something here seems off to you.

 ### Mappings

+**Note**: Nova's bindings use combined characters, so this list will contain entries like "⌘-!" where you and I might think of it as "⌘-⇧-1".
+Such is the way of things.

 | Menu Item                     | Binding     |
 |-------------------------------|-------------|